rachelAtFlatiron/EAST-SE-041023-Phase-2-React/README.md

 ### SWBATs:
 - [ ] Review the difference between server-side and client-side routing
 - [ ] Observe a refactor to include client-side routing using React Router V6
-- [ ] Observe how to use the react-router-dom hooks useLocation, useNavigate, and useParams
+- [ ] Observe how to use the react-router-dom hook useParams
 ### Lecture Topics:
 - React Router